Download a pdf of this timeline here.

 DG04 - Tribal Health Care | Kelli Bosak LCSW, AM, Behavioral Health Director, Three Rivers Health Center, Coos Bay, OR |

-DG05 - The First Year of Having a Behavioral Health Consultant and Faculty Member in a Family Medicine Residency Program | Amanda Garlen LCSW, Behavioral Health Faculty, Jefferson University Health System, Philadelphia, PA |
+DG05 - Behavioral Health Curriculum for Family Med.
+Residencies | Amanda Garlen LCSW, Behavioral Health Consultant and Behavioral Health Faculty, Jefferson University Health System, Philadelphia, PA |

 DG06 - Working with LGBTQIA+ patients | Amelia McClelland PhD, Behavioral Health Consultant, Community Health of Central Washington (CHCW), Yakima, WA |